Modeling echo chambers and polarization dynamics in social networks

-The parameter $\alpha>0$ tunes the degree of non-linearity between an agent's opinion and the social influence s/he exerts on others.
-In general, the stronger an agent's conviction, the larger the social influence s/he can exert on other agents.
-For small $\alpha$, however, the model gives rise to large opinion ranges around the neutral consensus, where the social influence of weakly convicted individuals ($|x_i| \sim 0$) on others is heavily reduced.
-For large $\alpha$, by contrast, agents with weak opinions can already exert a strong social influence on others.
-In the limit of $\alpha \to \infty$, the hyperbolic tangent in Eq.~\eqref{eq:model} approaches a Heaviside step function, which gives even agents holding infinitesimally small opinion values maximum social influence.
-Therefore, the parameter $\alpha$ is interpreted as the \emph{controversialness} of the issue, directly controlling the relationship between an agent's conviction and its social influence on others.
+The parameter $\alpha$ tunes the degree of non-linearity between an agent's opinion and the social influence s/he exerts on others.
+For small $\alpha$, the social influence of moderate individuals on other peers is weak.
+For large $\alpha$, by contrast, even agents with moderate opinions can already exert a strong social influence on others.
+The limit of $\alpha \to \infty$, with $\tanh(\alpha x) \rightarrow \sigma(x)$, corresponds to a binary vote of maximal social influence.
+Therefore, the parameter $\alpha$ is interpreted as the \emph{controversialness} of the issue.
 Empirically, it has been shown that controversy is an important factor driving the emergence of polarization and echo chambers in debates on online social media \cite{Garimella:2018:QCS:3178568.3140565}.

-The contact pattern among agents, which sustain the opinion dynamics, represent social interactions and have found to evolve in time \cite{barabasi2010bursts, Barabasi:2005uq, Moinet2015}.
-Following these empirical observations we model the interaction dynamics as an activity-driven (AD) network \cite{perra2012activity,PhysRevE.87.062807,Moinet2015,PhysRevLett.112.118702}.
-Each agent $i$ is characterized by an activity $a_i\in[\varepsilon, 1]$, representing his/her propensity to contact $m$ distinct and randomly sampled other agents.
-Activities are extracted from a distribution $F(a)$ typically assumed to follow a power-law $F(a)\sim a^{-\gamma}$, as measured in empirical data of real systems \cite{perra2012activity, mocanu2013twitter, Moinet2015, Starnini:2017aa}.
+The contact pattern, sustaining the opinion dynamics, represents social interactions which are known to evolve in time \cite{Barabasi:2005uq} and is coded in $A_{ij}(t)$.
+Following empirical observations, we model the interaction dynamics as an activity-driven (AD) temporal network \cite{perra2012activity,PhysRevE.87.062807,Moinet2015,PhysRevLett.112.118702}, differently from previous modelling efforts proposing similar mechanisms on static graphs \cite{shin2010tipping}.
+Here, each agent $i$ is characterized by an activity $a_i\in[\varepsilon, 1]$, representing his/her propensity to contact $m$ distinct random other agents.
+Activities are extracted from a distribution $F(a)$ typically assumed to follow a power-law, $F(a)\sim a^{-\gamma}$, as measured in empirical data \cite{perra2012activity, Moinet2015}.
 The set of parameters $(\varepsilon, \gamma, m)$ fully encodes the basic AD dynamics.
 While in the original AD formulation agents establish connections by random uniform selection, we assume here that interactions are ruled by homophily \cite{mcpherson2001birds, bessi2016homophily}.
-To this end, the probability $p_{ij}$ that an active agent $i$ will connect to a peer $j$ is modeled as a decreasing function of the absolute distance of their opinions,
+To this end, the probability $p_{ij}$ that an active agent $i$ will contact a peer $j$ is modeled as a decreasing function of the distance between their opinions,